AlbericTrancart/portfolio/src/pages/2020/05/how-fixed-first-memory-leak-nextjs-nodejs/index.md

 All of this would not have been possible without this great tutorial from Marmelab [How to track and fix a memory leak with NodeJS](https://marmelab.com/blog/2018/04/03/how-to-track-and-fix-memory-leak-with-nodejs.html).

-Here's how went the investigation:
+Here's how the investigation went:

 ## Setting up the local environment